Key Contributor: Ami Odendaal, Chartered Physiotherapist

 Your feet are one of the most important parts of your body and strengthening your feet is key if you want to have a strong and balanced body.
 Too often we squeeze them into tight shoes and don’t spend enough time looking after them.
 These simple exercises are great to do at home so that your feet can get more TLC!

 At Complete Pilates, our clinical Pilates instructors and physiotherapists have a huge amount of knowledge in how to get your feet working well.
-We also work with incredible clinicians such as Jane Baker if you have any injuries which need more attention.
+We also work alongside incredible specialist clinicians, such as Jane Baker, if you have any injuries which need more attention.

 The best part about these exercises is by doing them little and often you will make more of a change than doing lots in one go.
 Consequently, you do not have to warm up and can just do them when you sit down to work or have a cup of tea!